MapManagement/weisserbot/README.md

 - [x] replacing json file with database and message_handler
 - [x] function for adding /me at the start of each bot message
 - [x] consistent usage of ONE way to declare paths
-- [ ] catching CommandNotFound error
+- [x] catching CommandNotFound error
-- [ ] expand README with better instructions and explanations
+- [x] expand README with better instructions and explanations
+- [ ] creating a Discord bot that is connected to the Twitch bot
+- [ ] working on a better way of tracking the watched time of users